openjdk/amber-docs/site/design-notes/pattern-match-semantics.md

 #### Shadowing

 Because the scoping of pattern bindings is not exactly the same as for local variables, we must describe the interaction between pattern bindings and other kinds of variables (locals, fields.)

-To avoid confusion, it makes sense to adopt a strict "no shadowing"
-rule: pattern variables may not shadow local variables, fields, or other pattern variables, and similarly locals cannot shadow pattern variables.
-This avoids problems like:
+We adopt the same rules for shadowing as we do for locals -- binding variables may not shadow other binding variables or locals (or vice-versa), but they may shadow fields.
+The unusual shape of the scopes of binding variables may occasionally lead to scoping confusion such as the following, but it was deemed that "curing" this "problem" was probably worse than the disease.

 ```
 class Swiss {